ZenithFTC/PowerPlayTutorial/zenfinder/documentation.md

 ```

 ### Trajectories
-Trajectories are the basis for Pathfinder's movement.
+Trajectories are the basis for Zenfinder's movement.
 Well, technically
 speaking, `Follower`s actually control your robot's movement, but instances
 of the `Trajectory` interface dictate how your robot moves.